ServiceStack/ServiceStack/tests/ServiceStack.Blazor.Tests/Client/wwwroot/content/prerender.md

 when loading the App from the first time.

-With the above temp App chrome already in place, a simple generic pre-rendering solution to be able to load any prerendered any page is to check if any prerendered content exists in the [/prerender](https://github.com/NetCoreTemplates/blazor-wasm/tree/gh-pages/prerender) folder for the current path, then replace the index.html Loading... page with if it does:
+With the above temp App chrome already in place, a simple generic pre-rendering solution to be able to load any prerendered page is to check if any prerendered content exists in the [/prerender](https://github.com/NetCoreTemplates/blazor-wasm/tree/gh-pages/prerender) folder for the current path, then if it does replace the default index.html `Loading...` page with it:

 ```js
 const pagePath = path.endsWith('/')